poissonconsulting/readwritesqlite/README.md

 However, current solutions do not preserve meta data, log changes or provide particularly useful error messages.

-`readwritesqlite` is an R package that by default automatically
+`readwritesqlite` is an R package that by default

   - preserves
       - the time zone for POSIXct columns